ErpNetDocs/tech/modules/crm/pricing/discount-management/concepts.md

 **Promotional packages**

-Promotional packages also contribute a separate discount amount, calculated from **Standard Discount Percent Adjust**.
+Promotional packages also contribute a separate discount amount, calculated from **Standard Discount Percent Adjust** of the applied promotional package.

 Its calculation depends on the package line setup: